Skip to main content

 New amendment and its impact

-From April 1, 2023, onwards, capital gains earned from debt mutual funds, exchange-traded funds (ETFs), international funds, gold funds, and specific categories of hybrid funds that invest less than 35% in Indian equities will be included in your taxable income and subject to taxation at the applicable slab rate.
+From April 1, 2023, onwards, capital gains earned from debt mutual funds, exchange-traded funds (ETFs), international funds, gold funds, and specific categories of hybrid funds that invest less than 35% in Indian equities will be included in your taxable income and subject to taxation at the applicable slab rate, irrespective of the holding period.
 The previously available long-term capital gains (LTCG) tax benefits and indexation benefits on debt mutual funds will no longer be applicable.

 Debt funds and equity funds usually have a minimum of 65% of their investments in debt securities or equities, respectively.
 However, as per the new tax rule, non-equity funds with less than 35% of investments in equities will no longer be eligible for the long-term capital gains (LTCG) tax rate of 20% with indexation, effective from April 1, 2023.
 This tax advantage was a significant reason why many investors preferred debt investments, but it is no longer available.